 If you’ve never taken gluten and dairy out of your diet for more than a week or two then you probably have never felt the full effects of a gluten or dairy bomb as your body has built up a tolerance to these foods, but for many of us that have experimented with removing these foods, we know all too well the energy sucking, digestion disturbing potential that awaits.

-You can get broad spectrum enzymes with HCL (stomach acid) which is what I’ve been using lately or you can get enzymes specifically for dairy and wheat as these tend to be the most problematic.
+You can get broad spectrum enzymes with or without HCL (stomach acid) which is what I’ve been using lately or you can get enzymes specifically for dairy and wheat as these tend to be the most problematic.

 How they work: When we eat excessive amounts of food or certain types that we don’t digest well we can supplement our bodies natural enzyme production with exogenous enzymes that allow us to deal with increased quantity and variety in our meals.